bcgov/secure-image-android/README.md

 Everything being worked on can be found on the public [Secure Image App Trello board](https://trello.com/b/UYJpEzrT/secure-image-app)

 ## Getting Help or Reporting an Issue
-If you find any issues please submit an issue on GitHub.
+To report bugs/issues/feature requests, please file an [issue.](https://github.com/bcgov/secure-image-android/issues)

 ## How to Contribute
 If you would like to contribute, please see our CONTRIBUTING guidelines.